castellco/bump-chart/README.md

 # How americans spend their money

-This a replication of the bump chart How americans spend their money
+This a replication of the bump chart How americans spend their money.

-contry - year - rank

-variables - generation - rank